microsoft/MSLab/README.md

 ## tl;dr

-To start using WSLab please download the latest version of the scrips from [Releases](https://github.com/microsoft/WSLab/releases) section of this repository.
+To start using WSLab just download the latest version of scrips from [Releases](https://github.com/microsoft/WSLab/releases) section of this repository.

 💡 Shortcut to the latest version is https://aka.ms/wslab/download